bennettscience/gas-canvasapi/README.md

 functions and features of the LMS.
 This library can be used to interact with the Canvas LMS REST API within Google Apps Script.

+**Note that this is actively being written and _probably_ shouldn't be used for important things yet.**

 ## Why?

 I use the [canvasapi](https://github.com/ucfopen/canvasapi) Python library, but